imagej/imagej.github.io/_pages/Jython_Scripting_Examples.md

 First note that the FFMPEG I/O plugin was a proof-of-concept that is completely **unmaintained**.

-Then open the [Fiji Updater](Fiji_Updater ), push the "Manage update sites" at the bottom left of the dialog, and install the [FFMPEG](https://fiji.sc/~schindelin/ffmpeg-plugins/) plugin by {% include person content='Schindelin' %} by ticking its checkbox, as [explained in more detail here](How_to_follow_a_3rd_party_update_site ).
+Then open the [Fiji Updater](Fiji_Updater), push the "Manage update sites" at the bottom left of the dialog, and install the [FFMPEG](https://fiji.sc/~schindelin/ffmpeg-plugins/) plugin by {% include person content='Schindelin' %} by ticking its checkbox, as [explained in more detail here](How_to_follow_a_3rd_party_update_site).

-See also the Java source code for the {% include github repo='fiji ' tag='8164ae68 ' path='native/FFMPEG\_IO/plugin/src/main/java/fiji/ffmpeg/IO.java ' label='IO ' %} class from the [FFMPEG plugin source code site](https://github.com/fiji/fiji/tree/8164ae68/native/FFMPEG_IO/plugin/src/main/java/fiji/ffmpeg/).
+See also the Java source code for the {% include github repo='fiji' tag='8164ae68' path='native/FFMPEG\_IO/plugin/src/main/java/fiji/ffmpeg/IO.java' label='IO' %} class from the [FFMPEG plugin source code site](https://github.com/fiji/fiji/tree/8164ae68/native/FFMPEG_IO/plugin/src/main/java/fiji/ffmpeg/).

     """ Albert Cardona for Marta Zlatic, 2014-01-24. """